-The start of your facelift journey entails an initial consultation in which we evaluate your face, including the skin and underlying bone and discuss what you want to achieve.
-This consultation allows us to have a full and frank discussion about what can realistically be achieved, allowing you to make an informed decision about whether facelift surgery is right for you.
+The start of your facelift journey includes an initial consultation in which we evaluate your face, including the skin and underlying bone structure.
+We will spend time discussing what you want to achieve.
+This consultation allows us to have a full and frank conversation about what can realistically be achieved, allowing you to make an informed decision about whether facelift surgery is right for you.

 The actual procedure varies from patient to patient but, in general, the skin is separated from the fat and muscle below.
 Fat may be trimmed or suctioned from around the neck and chin to improve the contour.
 The underlying muscles are then tightened and the excess skin removed.
 Stitches secure the layers of tissue and close the incisions.

-For a full facelift, incisions usually begin above the hairline at the temples, extend in a natural line in front of the ear (or just inside the cartilage at the front of the ear), and continue behind the earlobe to the lower scalp, so will be hard to see once your recovery is complete.
-For a temporal lift, scars remain in the hairline, extending just down to the ear; in an upper face lift, the scars are sculpted round the front of the ear to disguise them as much as possible and usually pass round to the back of the earlobe.
+For a full facelift, incisions usually begin above the hairline at the temples, extend in a natural line in front of the ear (or just inside the cartilage at the front of the ear), and continue behind the earlobe to the lower scalp.
+They will be hard to see once your recovery is complete.
+For a temporal lift, scars remain in the hairline, extending just down to the ear; in an upper face lift, the scars are sculpted round the front of the ear to disguise them as much as possible and they will usually pass round to the back of the earlobe.